The Ultimate Switzerland Road Trip Itinerary for 2 Weeks

 Driving time: 25 minutes (20 km/12.5 miles) from Interlaken to Grindelwald

-The first stop of the day is the village of Grindelwald, the gateway for the Jungfrau Region.
+The first stop of the day is the village of Grindelwald, the gateway to the Jungfrau Region.
 Once there, you can park in town and then ride the gondola up to Grindelwald-First.

 A return ticket costs 68 CHF per person (€70) from Grindelwald but if you don’t want to drive today, you can also take a cable car directly from Interlaken (it costs around 90 CHF/€92.70).